justinolcott/Ski-Challenge-Website/README.md

 - and then the on message function, we get the message and call the display message function
 - the display message function simply adds html to the #play-message div
 - the last function is a broadcastEvent function which is the send.
 It takes makes a little event function and then calls: `this.socket.send(JSON.stringify(event));`

+- I learned how to set up a server and client side websocket and how a server can connect multiple clients by having websockets with each.
+I learned its can be pretty simple to implement websockets and how effective they are in certain use cases.